ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 - You can add an optional description for your pipeline.
 - Save your pipeline.
 - At the middle top Next to your pipeline's name, use the dropdown menu and click "Import Pipeline." <img src="./docs/images/import.png" size="400px"/>
 - A file explorer window will pop up; here, please find and select your pipeline file in JSON format.
-(In this example please choose the file get-academic-periods-maestro_v0.0.3.json)

 ##### Step 3: Publish the Pipeline